jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (iii) the tenancy agreement expressly refers to the ability of the tenant to personalise the dwelling with the consent of the landlord in accordance with sections 42, 42A, and 42B of the Residential Tenancies Act 1986, and includes examples of possible personalisations and the landlord’s position on the keeping of pets; and
       (iv) the tenancy agreement provides that a tenant may terminate the tenancy with 56 days’ notice, as provided by section 58A of the Residential Tenancies Act 1986:
     (b) does not include land that at any time after it first meets the requirements of paragraph (a) fails to meet those requirements
-  - **building** , in subpart EE, includes part of a building, to the extent to which it is a unit in a unit title development under the Unit Titles Act 2010, but, in subparts EE and EZ, does not include—
+  - **building** , in subpart EE (Depreciation), includes part of a building, to the extent to which it is a unit in a unit title development under the Unit Titles Act 2010, but, in subparts EE and EZ (Terminating provisions), does not include—
     (a) a grandparented structure:
     (b) commercial fit-out, except for commercial fit-out acquired as part of a building in the 2010–11 or an earlier income year for which the person has never had any deductions under any provisions other than sections DB 65, as in force before its repeal by section 4 of the COVID-19 Response (Taxation and Social Assistance Urgent Measures) Act 2020, and DB 65B (Allowance for embedded fit-out of certain commercial buildings)
   - **building**